Bohr model of Fluorine atom - How to draw Fluorine(F) Bohr-Rutherford diagram?

-Or the electronic configuration of Fluorine is 1s22s22p5 since it contains a total of 9 electrons, the first two-electron will go in 1s orbital, the next two in 2s orbital, and the remaining five electrons will go in 2p orbital.
+Or the electronic configuration of Fluorine is 1s22s22p5 since it contains a total of 9 electrons, the first two-electron will go in the 1s orbital, the next two in the 2s orbital, and the remaining five electrons will go in the 2p orbital.

 S orbital can hold maximum of 2 electrons and P orbital can hold maximum of 6 electrons.

 - Fluorine orbital diagram, electron configuration, and valence electrons

 - How to find the electron configuration for any atom?

 How many electron shells a Fluorine Bohr model contains?

 Electron shells also called energy levels, you can find the number of electron shells for an element by knowing its period number in the periodic table.

 The elements or atoms in the first period of the periodic table have one energy level or one electron shell, same as, the elements in the second period have two energy levels or two-electron shells and so on…

 So, the Fluorine atom belongs to the 2nd Period in the periodic table, hence, the number of electron shells for the Bohr model of Fluorine will be 2 (K-shell and L-shell).